markdown-preferences/ordered-list-marker-sequence

 - Some Markdown parsers or tools may render lists incorrectly if the numbering is not sequential.

-By enforcing sequential numbering, this rule helps maintain high-quality, easy-to-read Markdown documents and prevents subtle formatting issues.
+By enforcing consistent numbering, this rule helps maintain high-quality, easy-to-read Markdown documents and prevents subtle formatting issues.

 <!-- eslint markdown-preferences/ordered-list-marker-sequence: 'error' -->